davidBilson/hexpressFE/README.md

 ## Features

 - **User Authentication:** Secure user authentication and authorization with React Router's `Navigate` and token-based validation.

+- **Package Order and Delivery System:** Secure user authentication and authorization with React Router's `Navigate` and token-based validation.

+- **Personal Shopper Services:** Secure user authentication and authorization with React Router's `Navigate` and token-based validation.

 - **Dynamic Routing:** Utilization of `react-router-dom` for smooth navigation and dynamic route rendering.